Arby’s Potato Cakes Copycat Recipe

 Recipe Variations For Different Diets

-• Low-Fat Version: Instead of frying, I bake the potato cakes on a parchment-lined baking sheet at 400°F (200°C) for about 20 minutes, flipping them halfway through.
+• Low-Fat Version: I bake the potato cakes on a parchment-lined baking sheet at 400°F (200°C) for about 20 minutes, flipping them halfway through.
 I use a light spray of cooking oil or a small amount of heart-healthy oil, like olive oil, to help them crisp up without adding extra fat.

 Storing and Reheat This Recipe